 Minnesota’s agricultural production exceeds $16 billion annually, making it the fifth largest in the country.
 Supporting agriculture is the export market, with more than a third of the state’s agricultural sales occurring abroad.
 To better support the state’s economy as a whole, Minnesota corn growers are working to ensure we build our customer base across the globe.

-In 2017 alone, Minnesota’s corn growers hosted government officials from China, Canada, Mexico, Japan and Kazakhstan; and industry visits from Japan, Mexico, India, South Korea, Morocco, Egypt, Algeria, Tunisia and Ecuador.
+In recent years, Minnesota’s corn growers hosted government officials from China, Canada, Mexico, Japan and Kazakhstan; and industry visits from Japan, Mexico, India, South Korea, Morocco, Egypt, Algeria, Tunisia and Ecuador.

-And in return, MCGA grower leaders are going abroad to countries like Taiwan, Morocco, Japan and Cuba to promote Minnesota agriculture and build long-lasting relationships with new partners.
+And in return, MCGA grower leaders are going abroad to countries like Taiwan, Morocco, Japan, Colombia, Peru, Mexico, Cuba and more to promote Minnesota agriculture and build long-lasting relationships with new partners.

 The efforts of Minnesota’s corn growers and the U.S. Grains Council have paid off.
 The following are just a few success stories from the last two years:

 - U.S. ethanol exports surged 19 percent to a record 1.62 billion gallons last year

 - U.S. corn exports increased six percent to 61.8 million metric tons in 2017/2018

 - 49 countries bought U.S. DDGs in 2017 and 2018

 - The United States exported nearly 120 million metric tons of feed grain in 2017/2018